 Let’s address the angel issue first.
 I had a multi-part series that presents a biblical view of angels.
 The first post in that series is: Angelology: what do you know about angels? (part 1) From part 3 in that series, I address this issue:

 Do children (or other human beings for that matter) become angels when they die?
 No. Angels are created beings, in contrast to God the Creator.
 Humans and angels are distinct and separate creatures.
+You will not become an angel when you die because you are not an angel now!
 Some verses to consider are: Psalm 148:2-5; John 1:1-3; and Colossians 1:16.
 Angels are a higher order of creature than humanity, as Hebrews 2:9 states that when Jesus became human he was made “a little lower than the angels.”
 I suppose Matthew 22:30 could be misinterpreted by some, but it does not say humans become angels.
 Rather it says that humans in the resurrected state will have something in common with angels – they will not marry.

 The angel issue is clear cut.
 The next issue is a little more challenging to address, and involves what theologians call the intermediate state.
 When we die, our spirit leaves our body and awaits the final resurrection – at which time our body and spirit will be reunited.
 This is basic Christian teaching.
 Those who have trusted Christ will be resurrected and then live forever on the new heaven and earth.
 (Those who have not trusted Christ will have another eternal destiny.)